Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Extended Results: Multi-label Segmentation

 \subsection{Impact of Preprocessing on Segmentation}

 We investigated the impact of two critical preprocessing steps: bone windowing and volume interpolation.
-Table \ref{tab:windowing_impact} demonstrates that applying a bone window (800--1400 HU) prior to projection increased the average Dice score by 1.82\% and reduced the HD95 from 6.09 to 4.50, significantly improving boundary fidelity.
+Table \ref{tab:windowing_impact} demonstrates that applying a bone window (level $400$ HU, width $1800$ HU, range $[-500, 1300]$ HU) prior to projection increased the average Dice score by 1.82\% and reduced the HD95 from 6.09 to 4.50, significantly improving boundary fidelity.

 Table \ref{tab:interpolation_impact} confirms that volume interpolation is essential for handling variable slice counts.
 It improved the average Dice score from 82.35\% to 87.86\% and drastically reduced the HD95 from 7.30 to 4.50, ensuring consistent anatomical representation.